 Beth also defends some of the nation’s largest financial institutions and retailers in connection with class action litigation and multi-agency enforcement actions involving privacy, fraudulent sales practices, and other statutory violations.
 She has won numerous class actions, including a case with industry-wide ramifications in front of the Massachusetts Supreme Judicial Court.
-Her clients operate in a wide range of industries, including financial services, retail, high technology, and manufacturing.
+Her clients operate in a wide range of industries, including financial services, high technology, manufacturing, and retail.

-- SEC Investigation of Energy Manufacturer – Led the internal investigation for a special committee of the board of a publicly-traded energy manufacturer amid a challenge to a prior shareholder vote.
+SEC Investigation of Energy Manufacturer – Led the internal investigation for a special committee of the board of a publicly-traded energy manufacturer amid a challenge to a prior shareholder vote.
 Leading the defense of the company in connection with an SEC investigation into potential registration statement violations.

-- Syntroleum Corporation – Represented board of publicly traded issuer against shareholder class action claims of breach of fiduciary duty in the sale of company.
+Syntroleum Corporation – Represented board of publicly traded issuer against shareholder class action claims of breach of fiduciary duty in the sale of company.
 Defeated motions designed to interfere with shareholder vote, which allowed vote to proceed to approve the sale.
 Case settled for less than litigation costs, after court ruled that plaintiffs may be liable for defense counsel costs under state “loser pays” statute.

-- SBAV v.
+SBAV v.
 Porter Bancorp – Successfully represented a New York hedge fund in claims for financial fraud against an issuer in connection with its investment in the issuer.
 Defeated issuer’s motion to dismiss the complaint, and won motion to dismiss issuer’s third-party claims against a fund affiliate.

-- SEC Investigation of Publicly-traded Manufacturing Company – Led the representation of a publicly-traded government contractor manufacturing company in connection with an SEC investigation into the company’s restatement of its financial results, the withdrawal of its outside audit firm and the company’s public disclosures on other related issues.
-After a two-year investigation, the SEC recently decided not to pursue enforcement action against the company.
+SEC Investigation of Publicly-traded Manufacturing Company – Led the representation of a publicly-traded government contractor manufacturing company in connection with an SEC investigation into the company’s restatement of its financial results, the withdrawal of its outside audit firm and the company’s public disclosures on other related issues.
+After a two-year investigation, the SEC decided not to pursue enforcement action against the company.

 Publicly-traded Medical Device Company – Led the internal investigation involving the top executives of the company’s overseas operations engaged in internal accounting fraud, which resulted in the dismissal of the head of the overseas operations and other senior executives.

-- Suffolk University – Led the defense of the President of Suffolk University in connection with an internal investigation by the Board of Trustees, amid widespread media coverage and attorney general investigation.
+Suffolk University – Led the defense of the President of Suffolk University in connection with an internal investigation by the Board of Trustees, amid widespread media coverage and attorney general investigation.

-- Chairman of the Board of Energy Company – Defended the chairman of the board against claims for breach of fiduciary brought by the company against him.
+Chairman of the Board of Energy Company – Defended the chairman of the board against claims for breach of fiduciary brought by the company against him.
 Obtained summary judgment on indemnification claims under a new provision of the Massachusetts Business Corporations Act.
 Upon grant of summary judgment, case immediately settled on highly favorable terms.

 Yucaipa American Alliance Fund – In one of the leading “poison pill” cases in Delaware Chancery Court jurisprudence, represented Yucaipa and its principal Ron Burkle through trial in their challenge to the validity of the shareholder rights plan adopted by the board of directors of Barnes & Noble.

-- Mortgage-Backed Securities Litigation – Represented a major Wall Street investment bank in several cases asserting multibillion-dollar claims brought by various institutional investors in connection with the sale of residential mortgage-backed securities by means of allegedly untrue statements.
+Mortgage-Backed Securities Litigation – Represented a major Wall Street investment bank in several cases asserting multibillion-dollar claims brought by various institutional investors in connection with the sale of residential mortgage-backed securities by means of allegedly untrue statements.

-- AG Investigation of a For-Profit University – Represented one of the largest for-profit universities in Massachusetts in connection with an attorney general investigation of same.
+AG Investigation of a For-Profit University – Represented one of the largest for-profit universities in Massachusetts in connection with an attorney general investigation of same.

 AG Investigation of False Claims Act Issues – Represented a Fortune 100 multinational company in connection with threatened claims under the state False Claims Act for false statements made in connection with a multimillion dollar government contract.